Cape Town to Johannesburg in 12 days

 Conclude Kruger safari adventure with a morning game drive and a delicious breakfast.
 Embark on one final game drive to spot more fascinating wildlife and capture unforgettable memories.

 After breakfast, relax as your driver transfers you to the nearest airport for your flight back to Johannesburg, the bustling metropolis known for its vibrant culture, diverse neighbourhoods, and iconic landmarks.
-Once in "Joburg", settle into your hotel and unwind before enjoying a scrumptious dinner to celebrate the end of your South African journey.
-Indeed, Zimbabwe awaits you the next day...
+Once in "Joburg", settle into your hotel and unwind for the night.

 Day 12 - Visit Soweto and the Apartheid museum